Start9Labs/documentation/source/user-manuals/embassyos/index.rst

 EmbassyOS
 *********

-You can view and manage your Embassy inside the ``Embassy`` tab in the main menu.
+You can view and manage your Embassy inside the "Embassy" tab in the main menu.

 .. figure:: /_static/images/embassy_tab.png
   :width: 90%